jkeohan/bonus_lectures/AWS/API Gateway/intro-to-the-aws-api-gateway.md

 - An AWS (Amazon Web Services) account

 If you do not have an account, open AWS and click Create a Free Account.
-Amazon provides a free tier, with some limitations, for twelve months after you sign-up for an AWS account.
+Amazon provides a free tier for twelve months,with some limitations,  after you sign-up for an AWS account.

 ## Intro To The AWS Global Network